 India is famous as the Land of Spices.
 It was for the spices that the Europeans took hell lot of effort to find a new route to India.
 The spices brought riches not only to India but also to the merchants who sold it all over the world.
 Since the time immemorial they have been a must have ingredients in the kitchens of even the best of the chefs.
 So, after visiting the Bigfoot Museum and Fonteinhas , I planned to stroll in the wild and visit a spice plantation field.
 Read more

 The Stoner’s paradise to a nature lover’s dream destination, Kasol proves to be a perfect place for every kind of traveler.
 The beauty of gushing river of Parvati to the Trans music, everything about Kasol is alluring and mesmerizing.
-The first timers usually have two types of experiences.
+The first-timers usually have two types of experiences.
 Either they feel that there is too much to explore and see or they just remain confined to the main streets of Kasol forming a dusty image of the town in their minds.
 The most beautiful trek in the Parvati Valley also starts from this hippie town of India.

 I have been in love with this town since the time I heard about it.
 The visit and exploration just added to my emotions for it.
 Read more